-One of the most important challenges for artistic research is how sustainable findings can be extracted if concept and context are constantly shifting.
-And how are we to select a method if nothing is constant?
+The core of the challenge, then, is how sustainable findings can be extracted if concept and context are constantly shifting: how are we to select a method if nothing is constant?
 There are several ways to approach this matter, and I believe it constitutes one example of a problem that has yet to be adequately discussed in today’s artistic research.
 It would be convenient to draw comparisons to other research, but such a link might easily create further confusion.
 It is undoubtedly so that the broad field of traditional scientific research is both disparate and in continual flux, and that the view of the ideal scientific method is exaggeratedly uniform and simplistic.
 Traditional research holds an advantage due to its long history and cultural and social acceptance.
 At the same time, it is not enough for artistic research to refer recurrently, as it often does, to the fact that there are also experimental qualitative methods in the sciences, or that the field of scientific research is at least as heterogeneous as that of artistic research.
 The methods and methodological development in artistic research deserve greater focus, whether they differ from the those of traditional science or not.

 Artistic knowledge sometimes stands out as being fundamentally different from verbal communication.
-Part of the challenge for artistic research, therefore, is translating this so that it can be conceptualised in a way that makes the knowledge in the processes studied useful.
+Part of the challenge for artistic research, therefore, is to conceptualise the research in a way that makes the knowledge in the processes studied useful.
 One discipline that has long been doing just that, and that consequently is widely used in artistic research, is philosophy.
 In the dissertation I will be discussing in this essay, Åsa Stjerna’s Before Sound: Transversal Processes in Site-Specific Sonic Practice, it is first and foremost French philosopher Gilles Deleuze’s conceptual framework to which we will refer, and principally the books he wrote together with Félix Guattari.

 Before Sound